1230james/civ3-mod/README.md

 * Moves increased from 3 to 6
 * Now has +1 HP bonus

+#### Transports
+* Graphics replaced to swap the Higgins boat with a larger landing ship
+* Transport capacity increased from 6 to 12
+* Moves raised from 6 to 8
+* Defense strength increased from 2 to 3
+* Now has Air Defense Strength of 1
+* Now has +1 HP bonus

 #### Destroyers
+* Moves raised from 8 to 10
 * Now has +1 HP bonus

 #### Battleships